CSCA48/w21tutorials/W2/index.md

 ---

 Write a program that prints out a graph of the function sin(x) for values of x from 0 to 2π in increments of 0.25.
-Here's some example output (courtesy Angela):
+Here's some example output:

 ![ex1](W2_Ex1.png)